-6.87 The Manchester to Preston railway line is currently being electrified and this should provide the opportunity for an increased service at Blackrod station rather than the current hourly service, as well as an improvement to the rolling stock.
+6.56 The Manchester to Preston railway line has recently been electrified and this should provide the opportunity for an increased service at Blackrod station rather than the current hourly service, as well as an improvement to the rolling stock.
 However, the current park'n'ride facility at Blackrod station is inadequate and there will be increased pressure on this in the future due to the aforementioned major development in the surrounding area.

-6.88 Transport Policy TR2 outlines the mechanism by which a comprehensive public transport strategy will be developed for Blackrod in order to ensure the residents and visitors are properly served by a high quality, fit for purpose, public transport provision that meets their needs both now and in the future.
+6.57 The Community Project below outlines how the Town Council intends to create a comprehensive transport strategy for Blackrod in order to ensure the residents and visitors are properly served by a high quality, fit for purpose, public transport provision that meets their needs both now and in the future.